Mission & Values

 2021 - FASP welcomed Head of School, Dominique Velociter.

-2023 - FASP Board of Trustees re-appoints Corinne Güngör as Head of School.
+2023 - FASP Board of Trustees re-appointed Corinne Güngör as Head of School.